Queen's Own Worcestershire Hussars: French Revolutionary and Napoleonic Wars

 The Yeomanry's training was now carried out with Regular cavalry units whenever possible.
 During the 1810 training, rioting broke out in Worcester and the Yeomanry were called upon to assist the militia in quelling it.
 Lord Somers (as Lt-Col Somers Cocks had now become) resigned the command in 1811 and there was a two-year hiatus before his son, the Hon.
 John Somers Cocks was appointed lieutenant-colonel.
-In October 1811the lords lieutenant were required to incorporate the independent Volunteer cavalry into the Yeomanry, who were to train for 12 days a year, receiving Regular cavalry pay while training.
+In October 1811, the lords lieutenant were required to incorporate the independent Volunteer cavalry into the Yeomanry, who were to train for 12 days a year, receiving Regular cavalry pay while training.

 19th Century

-After the Battle of Waterloo the remaining Volunteers were disbanded and the Yeomanry allowed to stand down if they wished, but most regiments, including the Worcestershire, volunteered to serve on.
-In 1818 the Worcestershire Yeomanry were called out to quell a disturbance in Pitchcroft, Worcester, where rioters were pulling down buildings that had been erected on common land, and the special constables had failed to intervene.
+After the Battle of Waterloo, the remaining Volunteers were disbanded and the Yeomanry allowed to stand down if they wished, but most regiments, including the Worcestershires, volunteered to serve on.
+In 1818, the Worcestershire Yeomanry were called out to quell a disturbance in Pitchcroft, Worcester, where rioters were pulling down buildings that had been erected on common land, and the special constables had failed to intervene.
 The Yeomanry were met with a shower of stones and were glad to retire to the yard of the Star and Garter inn, after which the rioters dispersed peaceably.
 The regiment was also called out in 1822 during unrest amongst the South Staffordshire miners.

 The War Office ceased to support the Yeomanry after 1827 and most regiments were disbanded, including the Worcestershires.
 However, further civil disorder led to the reconstitution of many of these regiments in 1831.
 The Worcestershire magistrates decided to reform their regiment and it was accepted by the government on 29 April 1831, with the Earl of Plymouth as colonel and Lord Lyttelton as lt-col. The adjutant was Capt William Emmott, who had enlisted as a Trooper in the Royal Horse Guards, had served with it in the Napoleonic Wars and at Waterloo, and has retire as the regiment's quartermaster.
 The regiment consisted of ten 50-man troops: